 Highlighting is a popular method of studying.
-Unfortunately studies show that highlighting isn’t useful at all.
+Unfortunately, studies show that highlighting isn’t useful at all.
 In fact, the overall utility is really low and there is actually no benefit of highlighting compared to just reading the text.

 Method 2: Summarising

 Another popular technique that many students use is summarising and condensing notes.
 The difficulty with summarising is that the quality varies between students.
 You might summarise in bullet points, mind maps or in paragraphs.
-An ideal summary should eliminate irrelevant information leaving on the key points to help understand a topic.
+An ideal summary should eliminate irrelevant information leaving only the key points to help understand a topic.
 Studies provide mixed feedback to the efficacy of summarising.

 Method 3: Rereading

 Rereading continues to be the most popular technique amongst college students.
 Many studies have been done on rereading that have produced mixed results.
 Students tend to recall the main ideas rather than details.